 Holly and Simon from family travel blog Four Around the World spent 16 days exploring the South Island in a Double for 4 motorhome with their two daughters aged 4 and 6.
 They love travelling to new destinations and sharing their experiences and tips to help make family travel easier for others too.

 Are campervans difficult to drive?

 When switching from your everyday vehicle to a 6.5 to 7.5 metre long motorhome, it can feel a bit daunting!
 Thankfully Wilderness motorhomes are comfortable to drive, with automatic transmission and reversing camera, to help make the transition easier.
-All of the Wilderness Motorhomes are modern vehicles that are less than 3.5 years old to help ensure your comfort.
+All of the Wilderness Motorhomes are modern vehicles that are less than four years old to help ensure your comfort.

 Our best advice is to take your time, especially on your first day, and get a feel for driving the larger vehicle.
 Do not set a big driving goal for that first day if you can avoid it, as you do not want to feel rushed.

 My kids are younger - Would a campervan holiday suit us?

 Our girls were 4 and 6 at the time of our South Island motorhome trip.
 We spent 2.5 weeks travelling around in the Double for 4 campervan.
 Both our girls loved their holiday and could not wait to tell everyone about it when we got back home.